Employer: Inclusion Economics at Yale University

 - Provide appropriate inputs and support for administrative requirements of the project portfolio, upon request, which may include financial management, budgeting, procurement, contract set-up and compliance, grant reporting, deliverable tracking, etc.

 - Contribute to overall management and strategic vision by identifying new research projects and partners and applying for additional sources of funding in partnership with research team.

-- PhD in economics, public policy, political science, statistics, econometrics or related field by mid-2022
+- PhD in economics, public policy, political science, statistics, econometrics or related field

 - Advanced coursework in empirical methods, including econometrics and economics, with strong demonstrated academic performance